A Mighty Girl's top picks of books for children and teens on understanding and managing emotions to build their emotional intelligence.

 Kids also need to learn to draw the line between anger that’s out of control and anger that’s justified — and appropriately expressed.
 Millie begins her story a little too far on the mild side — people don’t listen to her, or notice when they’ve done something that hurts her feelings.
 But when she decides that the solution is to become fierce, Millie ends up swinging too far the other way and ends up acting downright monstrous and mean.
 When she’s confronted with the consequences of being too fierce, Millie finds a happy balance: nice enough to apologize, but fierce enough to stand up for herself.

 During the teen years, many kids need to revisit the causes of their anger and frustration — as well as the ways that they express those emotions to the world.
-This workbook provides ten-minute worksheets to help teens understand their triggers, control their emotions, and express their feelings in a healthy way.
+This workbook, now newly revised and updated, provides ten-minute worksheets to help teens understand their triggers, control their emotions, and express their feelings in a healthy way.
 For any teen who’s feeling like she’s losing her cool, this book can provide strategies to feel back in the driver’s seat.

 There are a lot of unknowns in life, and kids in particular may feel decidedly unprepared to handle them.
 These books will help kids understand how to use a feeling of anxiety and fear as a way to prompt appropriate caution and planning, rather than allowing those feelings to overwhelm them.